Mr. Mike's Used Books is always interested in buying quality used books. We limit sellers to two boxes of books.

 When you accept a trade offer on your books, you will receive trade credit.
 Trade credit is a gift certificate that can be used towards any book in the store.
 If you have enough trade credit, you can use it for your entire purchase!

 You can trade fiction for nonfiction, westerns for romances, dog books for cookbooks.
 Anything you like.
 There are no restrictions on the books you can buy with trade credit.
 Gift certificates have no cash value, and they never expire.
-Gift certificates are valid at either Mr. Mike's location.

 Unfortunately, we can't buy every book we see.
-We are very selective.
+We are highly selective.
 As space on our shelves becomes limited, we are becoming even more selective.
 Condition and subject matter are the most common reasons for us to reject a book.
 Our current stock situation is also important, as we try to avoid excessive duplication on our shelves.